 Use Native Banners that melt into web content and correlate with users’ interests.
 Readers are more likely to click on Native Ads while reading a blog post rather than get engaged by a classic banner.

 Keep in mind the novelty effect.
 Users are highly likely to click on something they find interesting.
-Social Bar ads are exactly this example.
+Social Bar is exactly this type of ads.
+It teases users making them willing to click and visit a target advertising page.

 8. Wrong ad frequency for Popunder